-For additions (including decks), sheds, pools, & fences we require 3 copies of your survey with the new item drawn to scale on the survey.
+For additions (including decks), sheds, pools, & fences we require 2 copies of your survey including a bulk table with the new item drawn to scale on the survey.

-A copy of the contract/proposal between the homeowner & the contractor.
+All copies of all of the contracts/proposals between the homeowner & the contractors.

 If you are performing the work yourself, you will need to complete an insurance waiver form and provide us with your homeowners’ insurance information.

-Pools – pump information, alarm information, electricians county license & insurance.
+Pools – pump information, pool alarm information, electricians county license & insurances.

-Fences – property survey (showing the new fence or the fence being replaced), dimensions and type of fence, installer’s county license and certificate of insurance.
+Fences – property survey (showing the new fence or the fence being replaced), dimensions and type of fence, installer’s county license and certificates of insurance.

-The cost of the building permit is based on the cost of work being done
+The cost of the building permit is based on the cost of construction/work being done.

 The C.O. fee is $115.00